 Jim Peterson

 Jim Peterson was born in Augusta, Georgia, reared and educated on the banks of the Savannah River in western South Carolina.
-His poetry collections include The Man Who Grew Silent, An Afternoon With K, The Owning Stone, The Bob and Weave, and Original Face.
-His novel, Paper Crown, is now available on Audible.
+His poetry collections include Speech Minus Applause, The Man Who Grew Silent, An Afternoon With K, The Owning Stone, The Bob and Weave, and Original Face.
 His poems have won the Benjamin Saltman Award from Red Hen Press, an Academy of American Poets Award, and a Fellowship in Poetry from the Virginia Arts Commission.
 A number of his plays have been produced in regional theaters.
 Until his retirement in 2013, he was Coordinator of Creative Writing at Randolph College and was the Pearl S. Buck Writer-in-Residence there in the Fall of 2017.
 Many years ago, he was founder and editor of the poetry journal Kudzu and later was editor of The Devil’s Millhopper poetry magazine and press.
-He is now on the faculty of the University of Nebraska-Omaha Low-Res MFA Program in Creative Writing and is professor emeritus at Randolph College in Lynchburg, Virginia, where he lives with his charismatic corgi, Mama Kilya.
+He is now on the faculty of the University of Nebraska-Omaha Low-Res MFA Program in Creative Writing and is professor emeritus at Randolph College in Lynchburg, Virginia.

 ISBN 978-1-941209-97-4